 After you have done the 1 setting 6 times, turn the setting to 2.
 Feed the dough into the slot while gently holding the dough with the other hand when it comes out.
 Repeat.
 Turn the setting to 3 and repeat.
 The dough should go through each setting twice.
 I stopped my dough at setting 8.

-I placed the long piece of thin dough on my floured work surface and cut into half.
+I placed the long piece of thin dough on my floured work surface and cut it in half.

 Prepare pasta by boiling water that has been well seasoned with salt over high heat.
 Once the water is rapidly boiling, place the pasta into the water and cook for 3-5 minutes or until al dente.
 Drain and toss with your favorite sauce.
 Enjoy.